curl/curl-docker/README.md

 ### scanning images

-Security scan of resultant docker images
+Security scan of resultant docker image
 ```
 $ make scan
 ```
-which uses anchore-engine, rkhunter, lynis and clamav.
+which uses trivis, anchore-engine, lynis and clamav.

 One can also run lint checker on dockerfiles
 ```